kimballa/arduino-workspace/debugger/doc/stack-unwinding.md

 Bug in ISR stack frame unwind info from gcc
 -------------------------------------------

-An issue with gcc-generated `.debug_frame` info is that it only generates CFA rules for the prologue.
-Therefore, if a breakpoint interrupt fires while a method is in its epilogue, we will not be able to detect (a) that the epilogue has begun or (b) how to recover the remaining register unwind state or the top of the stack frame.
-The last CFA rule issued at the end of the prologue has the implication of being valid through the `ret` or `reti` instruction, when this is not actually the case.

 There is a bug in GCC with stack unwind info in ISRs that we will need to work around; since the debugger's ^C breakpoint is triggered by an ISR, it will be an immediate blocker to proper